 Vancouver, B.C. - The Vancouver Canucks Communications department is proud to announce the third annual season of The Botchford Project, a program sponsored by The Athletic, honouring the legacy of the late Jason Botchford.

-During its inaugural season in 2019.20, The Botchford Project awarded a mentorship experience to nine aspiring writers, where each recipient had the opportunity to work under the guidance of a member of Vancouver's sports media and report on a Canucks game live from Rogers Arena.
+Through its first two seasons, The Botchford Project has awarded a mentorship experience to 12 aspiring writers, providing each recipient the opportunity to work under the guidance of a member of Vancouver's sports media for a day.

 "Jason would have been so humbled by The Botchford Project initiative," said Kathryn Botchford.
 "For him, supporting young writers was critical to the future of journalism.
 He was so passionate about this industry and seeing it evolve through young, emerging writers.
 This initiative enables a community to pay it forward by continuing what he started.
 My family and I are incredibly honoured and so grateful to see Jason's legacy continue through The Botchford Project."